plockaby/plockaby/README.md

 * Database design and optimization, specifically on PostgreSQL, but also other databases like Cassandra, Redis, and SQLite.
 * Data processing and pipeline building, specifically in Python.
 (Though I started with Perl for many, many years.)
 I've also worked in Java, JavaScript, and PHP.
-* Building out cloud environments with Terraform including networking, specifically on AWS.
+* Building out cloud environments with Terraform including networking, specifically on AWS and Google Cloud.
 * Kubernetes administration and application development and deployment.
 * Infrastructure coordination and automation, particularly with Terraform, Ansible, and Python.
-* Mentoring other developers of all levels of experience in new to them technologies with an aim to level up my team so that we can all succeed together.
+* Mentoring other developers of all levels of experience in new-to-them technologies with an aim to level up my team so that we can all succeed together.

 ---